 In the Items to deploy section, select All Files in the Project Folder in the drop-down list.

 When you are ready, deploy your application version.
 For more information, see Create an Application Version.

 You can view the output of the steps executed during deployment by reviewing logs.
-For instructions on how to view logs, see Working with Logs.
+For instructions on how to view logs, see Instance Logs.
 If any error occurs during the deployment process, Elastic Beanstalk does not deploy the new application version.
 Elastic Beanstalk will continue to run the last application version that you successfully deployed.

 When customizing your Elastic Beanstalk environment, you can configure the software on your Amazon EC2 instances as well as the AWS resources in your environment.
 This section is split into the following parts: